William Street tunnel: After opening

+In 2012 and 2013, the section of the Fremantle line adjacent to the William Street tunnel was lowered into a tunnel for $360 million as part of the Perth City Link project, the new tunnel passing just 1.2 m above the William Street tunnel.
+In conjunction with this, the roof of the William Street tunnel was extended from Lake Street to Milligan Street, enabling development above the tunnel.

 Industrial action

-About three hundred workers went on strike from 11 November 2004, complaining about long working hours.
-The Western Australian Industrial Relations Commission ordered that they returned to work two days later, but the workers voted in favour of defying the order.
-MacTiernan took a hands-off approach regarding the strike, saying it was a matter between the Construction, Forestry and Maritime Employees Union (CFMEU) and Leighton–Kumagai Gumi.
-The strikers returned to work after two weeks, with a deal being reached on 26 November for better pay for nightshift workers.
-Workers went on strike for two days in January 2005 due to smoke haze, which was deemed valid by the Australian Industrial Relations Commission.
-Two hundred and fifty workers went on strike for two days in April 2005 after two union officials were allegedly assaulted by a subcontractor working for Leighton on another package.
-MacTiernan revealed in May 2005 that the City Project was subject to twenty-eight days lost due to strikes, the most days out of any of the Southern Suburbs Railway project's packages.

-Four hundred workers went on strike for a day in July 2005 due to an incident where a digger hit a cable on Wellington Street.
-More than two hundred workers went on sick leave for several days in August 2005, which was described as a case of "blue flu".
-In October 2005, a two-day strike occurred, with workers claiming they were being made to do excessive overtime.
-In November 2005, over four hundred workers went on strike for several days, pausing tunnel boring.
-The workers failed to follow a return-to-work order given by the Australian Industrial Relations Commission.
-Later that month, the workers at the Esplanade station site went on strike for one day due to safety concerns.
-Leighton–Kumagai told the commission in its application for a strike ban that unscheduled stoppages to tunnelling would change the pressure at the TBM's cutter head, which could potentially cause pipes to burst, buildings to crack and potholes to appear in roads.
-The contractor also told the commission that it had lost forty-six days of work to industrial action since July 2004.
-The Australian Industrial Relations Commission issued a strike ban for the remainder of the project in December 2005, which the CFMEU said it planned to disobey.
+Starting in November 2004, construction was disrupted by strikes.
+The state government generally took a hands-off approach to the strikes, saying it was a matter between the Construction, Forestry and Maritime Employees Union (CFMEU) and Leighton–Kumagai Gumi.
+Further strikes occurred in January 2005 because of smoke haze, and April 2005 due to an incident on a Leighton site for another package.
+By May 2005, the City Project had lost twenty-eight days to strikes, the most of any Southern Suburbs Railway package.
+Further strikes occurred in July because of safety issues, in August for an unknown reason, and in October because of workers complaining about excessive overtime.
+In November, a strike that lasted several days paused tunnel boring.
+After workers failed to follow a return-to-work order given by the Australian Industrial Relations Commission, Leighton–Kumagai Gumi applied for a strike ban, telling the commission that unscheduled stoppages to tunnelling would change the pressure at the TBM's cutter head, which could cause pipes to burst, buildings to crack, and potholes to appear in roads.
+In its application, the contractor said that it had lost forty-six days of work to industrial action since July 2004.
+A strike ban for the remainder of the project was granted in December 2005, which the CFMEU said it would disobey.